 Support Independent Music Creators’ Rights

-As the only organization championing the voices of music creators in Washington, the Recording Academy strongly supports the 2019 CASE Act “Copyright Alternative in Small-Claims Enforcement Act of 2019” (H.R.
-2426; S. 1273).
+As the only organization championing the voices of music creators in Washington, the Recording Academy strongly supported the “Copyright Alternative in Small-Claims Enforcement (CASE) Act of 2019” (H.R.
+2426; S.1273).
+As part of Congress’ annual appropriations package, the CASE Act was signed into law in December 2020.

 What Is the CASE Act?

 Many independent artists and songwriters don’t have the unlimited resources to protect their work against infringement and theft, despite copyright protection being a constitutional right for all creators.
-The CASE Act would improve upon this unfair system by establishing a small claims court for copyright cases through a three-“judge” tribunal called the Copyright Claims Board (CCB) within the U.S. Copyright Office.
-This would be a voluntary alternative to expensive litigation that few in the industry have the resources for.
+The CASE Act improved upon this unfair system by establishing a small claims court for copyright cases through a three-“judge” tribunal called the Copyright Claims Board (CCB) within the U.S. Copyright Office.
+This voluntary alternative to expensive litigation that few in the industry have the resources for helped leveled the playing field for all creators.

 “We think it’s critical that the copyright system works for everyone, not just huge corporations, but individual creators and small businesses that are really the backbone of our creative system.”

-— Karyn Temple, Register of Copyrights and Director, United States Copyright Office
+— Karyn Temple, Former Register of Copyrights and Director, United States Copyright Office

-Creation of a copyright small claims system is supported by the U.S. Copyright Office, which made the recommendation in a 2013 Congressionally-mandated policy study.
+Creation of a copyright small claims system was originally recommended by the U.S. Copyright Office in 2013 as part of a Congressionally-mandated policy study.

 News About the CASE Act